-The next benchmark assessment is currently underway and is scheduled for peer review in June 2013 at the 56^{th} SAW.
+The next benchmark assessment is scheduled for peer review in June 2013 at the 56th SAW.

 V. Status of Research and Monitoring

 The management plan requires certain jurisdictions to implement fishery-dependent monitoring programs for striped bass.
 All jurisdictions with commercial fisheries or substantial recreational fisheries are required to define the catch composition of these fisheries.
 Jurisdictions with substantial commercial fisheries and those agencies monitoring recreational fisheries are required to gather representative catch and effort data for these fisheries.